isaaccarrington/LearnPlatformEngineering/README.md

 This is a **work in progress**.
 Intended to be useful but not cover everything, also primarily focused on technical skills only.

+Some of the gaps in instructions are intentional, but will try to keep it to things worth discovering on your own or not quite worth explaining.

+Each step is a progression and builds on the previous ones, so although tempting, don't skip steps until you are fully competent to the level of skill required for the step.

 ## The Goal

 Here is a list of technical skills to gain: